Table of Contents[Hide][Show]

-Decks that are not properely built or maintained can be unsafe and now is a good time get outside and inspect your deck for signs of failure that could lead to a collapse.
+Decks that are not properly built or maintained can be unsafe and now is a good time get outside and inspect your deck for signs of failure that could lead to a collapse.
 According to experts at the North American Deck and Railing Association (NADRA), the American Society of Home Inspectors (ASHI) and Simpson Strong Tie, nearly 85 percent of homes in the U.S. have a deck, balcony or patio.
-It is estimated that 20 million of these decks nationwide are in need of repair or rebuilding.

 Checking your deck can help prevent injuries or worse.
 In the past ten years, there have been more than 800 reported injuries and 20 deaths as a result of deck collapses.
 In many cases the failing decks were built incorrectly, had not been properly maintained or were beyond their lifespan of approximately 10-15 years.

 This is what happens when a deck is not properly connected to a house.

 To evaluate the safety of decks, experts say homeowners should look for 10 warning signs that a deck is unsafe: loose connections (for example, a wobbly railing), missing connections (for example, the deck is just nailed, rather than bolted or screwed, to the side of the house), corrosion, rot and cracks.
 The two critical areas that typically contribute to a deck collapse are the railings and the deck’s connection to the house.